apache/couchdb-documentation/src/setup/single-node.rst

 username and password and creates the three system databases ``_users``, ``_replicator`` and ``_global_changes`` for you.

+Another option is to set the configuration parameter ``[couchdb] single_node=true`` in your ``local.ini`` file.
+When doing this, CouchDB will create the system database for you on restart.

-Alternatively, if you don't want to use the Setup Wizard, and run 2.x as a single node with a server administrator already configured via :ref:`config file<config/admins>`, make sure to create the three system databases manually on startup:
+Alternatively, if you don't want to use the Setup Wizard or set that value, and run 3.x as a single node with a server administrator already configured via :ref:`config file<config/admins>`, make sure to create the three system databases manually on startup:

 .. code-block:: sh